 Real estate commissions are not regulated, and therefore there is no standard commission.
 Agents can charge whatever the feel is reasonable.

-While discussing commission with the agent its important to understand what you services are included and what additional costs there may be.
+While discussing the agent’s commission rate its important to understand what services are included and what additional costs there may be.

-Our listing side commission can vary between 1-3% depending on these factors.
+Our listing side commission will vary depending on these factors.